CassiaY/project-4-group-3/README.md

 Pretty colors

 ## Project Conclusions:
-💖 Heart disease will be cured by next year. 💖
-✨ Happy holidays! ✨

 ## Resources
 - Dataset: https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators
-- github markdown emoji list: https://gist.github.com/rxaviers/7360908
-- saving and loading keras model: https://deeplizard.com/learn/video/7n1SpeudvAE#:~:text=To%20do%20so%2C%20we%20first,the%20saved%20model%20on%20disk.&text=We%20can%20verify%20that%20the,get_weights()%20on%20the%20model.
+- saving and loading keras model: https://deeplizard.com/learn/video/7n1SpeudvAE#:~:text=To%20do%20so%2C%20we%20first,the%20saved%20model%20on%20disk.&text=We%20can%20verify%20that%20the,get_weights()%20on%20the%20model
+- getting keras model weights:  https://stackoverflow.com/questions/46817085/keras-interpreting-the-output-of-get-weights

 ## Acknowledgements
 We wish to thank our teaching staff: